- Aug 12, 2025

 Route options for travelling to the Mahakaleshwar temple from Delhi

-• Delhi - Agra - Gwalior - Shivpuri - Guna - Biaora - Shajapur - Makshi - Ujjain: You can choose this route from Delhi to the Mahakaleshwar temple.
+- Delhi - Agra - Gwalior - Shivpuri - Guna - Biaora - Shajapur - Makshi - Ujjain: You can choose this route from Delhi to the Mahakaleshwar temple.

 Travel to the Mahakaleshwar Temple by train from Delhi

 To travel by train from Delhi to the Mahakaleshwar Temple in Ujjain, you need to take a train to Ujjain Junction (UJN).
 Several trains operate on this route, including the Malwa Express (12920) and Indb Sf Exp (22942), which run daily.
 The train journey from Delhi to Ujjain will take 10 to 15 hours.
 You can make the reservation for your train through IRCTC and other platforms.
 After arriving at Ujjain, you can take local transport to the Mahakaleshwar Temple.
-Look at the details as cited to grab information about train options and stations.
+Look at the cited details to find information about train options and stations.

 See also: How to Visit Khatu Shyam Temple from Delhi